Tia-Seniya/tia-seniya.github.io/README.md

 ----
 ## Mission
-Philosopher, Spiritual Educator and Occaisional Professor of the Golden Age
+Philosopher, Spiritual Educator and Occasional Professor of the Golden Age

 >I seek to educate and inspire others in order to help them live with more delight, and to build community that will persist into a new era and be the foundation for a healthy and happy global society of the future.
 ---